What is a medical provider network?

 Risks of using an out-of-network provider

-If you see a medical provider who's not in your health plan’s network (a group of doctors, hospitals and other health care providers), you might pay significantly more.
+If you see a medical provider who's not in your health plan’s network, you might pay significantly more.
 Here are some things to consider:

 - An out-of-network medical provider can bill you for 100% of the difference between what they charge and what the health plan pays.
 This is called “balance billing.”
 It can leave you with an unexpected and large bill.
 In-network providers can’t do this.